Kayaking on Loch An Eilein

 Patrick Grant of Rothiemurchus added the curtain wall between the house and the tower in 1600 to further fortify the island stronghold.

-The only real historical mention of this castle was when it was besieged by Jacobite army in 1690, unsuccessfully.
+The only real historical mention of this castle was when it was besieged by the Jacobite army in 1690 but was repelled by the forces of Dame Grizel Mor Grant.
 On the flip side, it was used as a Jacobite refuge after the Battle of Culloden.

-Despite the ruinous state of the castle is hasn't changed much in the last 120 years with a photo from 1900 showing almost exactly the same ruin that can be seen today.
+Despite the ruinous state of the castle, it hasn't changed much in the last 120 years, with a photo from 1900 showing almost exactly the same ruin that can be seen today.

 Birdlife at Loch An Eilein